 Consumer Cellular, a provider marketed specifically to the older set, offers flexible plans and a variety of devices.
 AT&T, the largest cellular provider in the U.S, targets a wider range of users.
 With that said, their range of plans specifically for those 55+ makes them another popular choice for seniors.
 But which provider is right for you?

 In this rundown, we’ll be taking a look at each of these cellular providers––their plans, devices, and contracts––ultimately helping you decide which is your best option.

-Consumer Cellular vs AT&T Differences
+Consumer Cellular and AT&T Comparison

-AT&T vs Consumer Cellular Similarities
+Consumer Cellular and AT&T Similarities

 AT&T’s network is one of the fastest in the industry.
 Because Consumer Cellular piggybacks onto that network, it also reaps the benefits of the network’s speed and reliability.
 AT&T’s network also offers streaming video and connectivity with many cable providers which are also shared with Consumer Cellular users.

 AT&T offers an extensive selection of smartphones as well as more basic phones for users who aren’t interested in a data-driven phone.
 AT&T offers the top of the line options for each brand in the industry including iPhone, Samsung, and Motorola.
 AT&T offers lease agreements that allow customers to pay for their phones over a certain period of time, normally 12 or 24-month financing options.
 In terms of devices

-Costs & Contracts
+Costs and Contracts

 Consumer Cellular has plans that are designed for customers who want a more basic plan with an option to add additional perks if desired.
 It is cost-effective and an ideal choice for seniors.

-AT&T offers plans for individuals who require a feature-laden data plan that allows them to connect with a variety of services on a reliable network.
+On the other hand, AT&T offers plans for individuals who require a feature-laden data plan that allows them to connect with a variety of services on a reliable network.
 Their offerings are much more expensive but are worth the cost if additional data connectivity is needed.